CodeGator/CG.Purple/BACKLOG.md

 ### Hosted Services

+* Need to add in the assignment director.

-* Need to test everything related to this service.
+* Need to test the service.

+### Host

+* Need to finish the UI.

 ### Services